UVU-AI-Innovate/UTTA/UTTA.wiki/Code-of-Conduct.md

 ## Scope

-This Code of Conduct applies within all community spaces, including but not limited to:
+This Code of Conduct applies within all UTTA community spaces, including but not limited to:

 * The GitHub repository and associated projects
-* Official communication channels
+* Wiki pages and documentation
+* Issue discussions and pull requests
-* Community events and meetups
+* Community forums and chat channels
-* Social media presence
+* Project-related social media content
+* UTTA workshops and meetups
-* Any other forums created by the project team
+* Any other forums or events created by the project team

 ## Enforcement